JoccaWeb/a-frame-vr-boilerplate/README.md

 (Babel and React are configured in for ES6 and React support, but not particarly used, it was just handy to keep it in for possible React - A-Frame projects)

-To make production code for my A-Frame projects, I'll use A-Frame minified and self-hosted, using a script tag.
-During development I'll use Webpack 4 with CDN script tags for A-Frame and it's components.
+To make production code for A-Frame projects, I used an A-Frame minified file and hosted it myself, using a script tag.
+During development I used Webpack 4 with CDN script tags for A-Frame and it's components.

 So start up the project and build your own VR experience in A-Frame!